marion-msft/cto-office-zero-trust/README.md

 # :fire: Success Criteria
 - Verify tfstate information
 - Verify that the user does not have the rights to see the information in the keyvault
-- Verification of managed identity privileges
+- Verification of managed identity priviledges

 # Challenge 3 : [Secure network communication 1 - Internal (VNet Integration and Private Link)](./Challenge%203/Challenge3.md)

-Many customers want to have a zero trust network approach, so we will privatize the  database services in order not to expose the database
+Many customers want to have a zero trust network approach, so we will privatize the database services in order not to expose the database.

 ![Challenge 3](diagram/Challenge3.jpg)